IQSS/dataverse/scripts/globalid/doi/migration_ezid2datacite/README.txt

 6. The Harvard Dataverse has carried out the migration on Oct.
 17.
 The process was started at 9AM European time, 3AM local.
-As specified above, DataCite people requested that we don't update any existing DOIs during the transfer window.
+As specified above, DataCite people requested that we don't try to mind any DOIs during the transfer window.
 So on the day before the migration we put the following announcements on our pages: